-FIN-315 Financial Modeling
+FIN-315 Financial Modeling 3 credits

 This course provides instruction in computer use beyond that available in other finance courses.
 Topics include more sophisticated applications of computers in finance.
-Students work on cases and projects which require more advanced usage of spreadsheets and other personal computer software.
-Some work on the mainframe also might be included.
+Students work on cases and projects which require more advanced usage of spreadsheets and other personal computer software and databases.
 Prerequisites: CIS-185 and FIN-300.